ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Diederik Loerakker**: Spec Freeze is over now, can stop throwing up to the spec and build.

-**Danny Ryan**: Even after the Spec Freeze we will be expanding the coverage of the tests as needed.

 #### 3.1.3 [Fuzzing](https://github.com/ethereum/eth2.0-specs/tree/dev/test_libs/pyspec/eth2spec/fuzzing)

 **Timestamp: [6:51](https://youtu.be/YB8o_5qjNBc?t=411)**

-**Justin Drake**: Goal: Basic Fuzzing infrastructure for all the clients.
-  * Client implementers don't have to worry too much about being compliant with the State Transition Function.
+**Justin Drake**: The goal is to provide basic fuzzing infrastructure for all the clients.
+The purpose is so Client implementers don't have to worry too much about being compliant with the State Transition Function.
-  * You can spend most of your time on what makes a client "a client": Networking, Databases, and what-not.

-We've started with pySpec and the goal executable specs.
-I think the next target for integration will be Lighthouse.
-Hopefully, a lot of the infrastructure will be generic for clients.
-Might come in the next two weeks, hopefully.
+We've started with pyspec and the goal executable specs.
+The next target for integration may be Lighthouse.
+A lot of the infrastructure will be generic for clients.
+May come in the next two weeks.

-**Danny Ryan**: We'll start the experiment with one client and learn some things.

-**Diederik Loerakker**: We are Fuzzing v0.8.0 and Go executable spec is almost up-to-date now, pySpec already is.
+**Diederik Loerakker**: We are fuzzing v0.8.0, Go executable spec is almost up-to-date now, pyspec already is up-to-date.

-**Jacek Sieka**: About the Fuzzing, how do you drive it?
-Like how is the Fuzzing driven, what is the input?
+**Jacek Sieka**: What is the input for fuzzing?

 **Diederik Loerakker**: The problem with Fuzzing is that we have 2 kinds of inputs:
-  1. States
+  1. State
   2. Blocks

-The State itself isn't easily randomized.
-It has several validity assumptions.

-We are looking to make this extension of the State more intelligent so that you could make more progress in a chain test.
+We are mostly focusing on Blocks now.
+We are looking to make this extension of the State more intelligent, to make something like a chain-test with more differing presets.

 **Jacek Sieka**: What's the difference between that and the YAML file?

-**Danny Ryan**: YAML files are particularly constructed tests.
+**Danny Ryan**: YAML files are particularly constructed tests, something you might write in your own test feed.
 Given a pre-state and given some input that we want to hit certain conditions, certain bounds:
   * Maybe a normal path
   * Maybe testing right on the boundary
   * Testing past the boundary

-These are particularly constructed tests, something you might write in your own test feed.
-Whereas these (Fuzzing) are taking pre-states and modifying blocks generally at random, within some sort of bounds, and just applying them to test things that we weren't necessarily thinking about.
+Whereas these (Fuzzing) are taking pre-states and modifying blocks at random, within some sort of bounds, to test things that we weren't necessarily thinking about.

-**Paul Hauner**: Yeah, I'm not exactly sure how the Ethereum Foundation one works but I know May's explained how our one works
+**Paul Hauner**: How ours works (not Ethereum Foundations version):
-  1. You start with a valid block or some valid object that kind of reaches as far into code path as it can
+  1. Start with a valid block or valid object that reaches far into the code path
-  2. Then the Fuzzer meters all your code
+  2. The Fuzzer meters all your code
-  3. Then it randomizes the fields of the original object you gave it
+  3. Randomizes the fields of the starting object
-  4. Then detects if it explores new code paths
+  4. Detects if it explores new code paths

-It smartly tries to expand itself out to cover as much code as it can by deterministically, but somewhat randomly, modifying the object and learning about how that affected the coverage.
+It expands broadly, partially randomly modifies the object, and learns how that affected coverage.

-**Mamy**: The Fuzzing, that proto outline, seemed like it didn't check the bit patterns of the code path that were exercised by the framework.
+**Mamy**: That fuzzing outline seemed like it didn't check the bit patterns of the code path that were exercised by the framework.

-**Diederik Loerakker**: The randomization of the Block is done by let for sure and that checks the coverage and then tries to randomize as best it could.
-Just the parts that improve coverage.
+**Diederik Loerakker**: The randomization of the Block is done by let and that checks the coverage and then tries to randomize as best it could, but only the parts that improve coverage.

-And again, you don't want to first only run pre-states, it's more complicated than that.
+Again, you don't want to first only run pre-states, it's more complicated than that.

-**Justin Drake**: Yeah it'd definitely coverage driven and there's the randomization aspect.
+**Justin Drake**: It's definitely coverage driven and with a randomization aspect.

 **Danny Ryan**: Preston has a question:
-- "How does the Fuzz harness look: is it libfuzz or is this new tool compatible?"
+>"How does the Fuzz harness look: is it libfuzz or is this new tool compatible?"

-**Preston**: Diederik Loerakker said that it would be using libfuzz to, basically, you give the signal feedback: did you get farther through the test or was this the worst fuzzing scenario?
+**Preston**: Diederik Loerakker said that it would be using libfuzz to give the signal feedback: "Did you get farther through the test or was this the worst fuzzing scenario?"

-**Diederik Loerakker:**: Some people here are already libfuzz's libfuzzer.
+**Diederik Loerakker:**: Some people here are already familiar with libfuzzer.

-What I was just saying about these 2 different kinds of states we're working on.
-We have the Beacon States and the Block.
-We don't want to involve only the block inputs because if you're always Fuzzing the same states, you don't get the same coverage as you could if you're Fuzzing multiple states.
-So this why we're trying to improve on the normal architecture
+With these two states, Beacon States and the Block, we don't want to involve only the block inputs.
+If you always Fuzz the same states, you don't get the same coverage as Fuzzing multiple states.
+We're trying to improve on the normal architecture.

+It is similar to libfuzzer, yes.

-**Justin Drake**: Did he suggest that the current approach was good enough at exploring many different paths and finding bugs.
+**Justin Drake**: The current approach was good enough at exploring many different paths and finding bugs.
+The main limit is the speed of pyspec.

-Hopefully once we do differential Fuzzing on the Lighthouse, we'll get a bit more confidence.
+Hopefully once we do differential Fuzzing on the Lighthouse and go-spec, we'll get a bit more confidence.

-**Diederik Loerakker:** We get a lot of poor performance because of spec and hopefully also with clients.
-I think with PySpec is that there are these functions that are not pleasant outs they all inefficiently repeat themselves, not precomputing anything
+**Diederik Loerakker:** I think with pyspec there are these functions which all inefficiently repeat themselves, not precomputing anything.

-Now in the next Go spec updates, I optimize, precompute this, precompute that, so we get half, almost client speed spec.
+In the next go-spec updates, I optimize, precompute this, precompute that, so we get half, almost client speed, spec.

-**Danny Ryan**: One of the paths might be to differentially Fuzz against the Go spec and the clients and then if we find issues, to then go back to the Py spec and make sure we agree with what the functionality should be.
+**Danny Ryan**: One path might be to differentially Fuzz against the go-spec and the clients, and then if we find issues, to then go back to the Py spec and make sure we agree with what the functionality should be.

 We'll keep everyone updated about Fuzzing over the coming weeks.